ianlessa/product-search/README.md

 - Sorting

 To access the Product Search screen, just head to the webpage root directory on your browser.
-You can do a live test of the features on my site [http://ianlessa.com](http://ianlessa.com) as well.
-There you can see the query sended to the API and the results that it retrieves.

 ## API
 ###### [▲ Table of Contents](#table-of-contents)